Mike Neumann’s motto is, “Get started and make corrections on the go.”

 Soon, Neumann’s new gym was up and running.
 “I didn’t even have enough equipment for a full gym, but it was enough to get started.”
 As Fit Body U started making profits, Neumann poured the money back into the business and purchased more equipment.

 “I’ve learned to appreciate the idea of a small beginnings,” Neumann said.
 “Some people want to start big and if they’re not sure about what they’re doing, they’ll fall on their face.
 That’s why I like starting small, and making corrections as I go.”

 Neumann helped himself by re-enrolling at Kankakee Community College in his mid-30s.
 He took two classes at a time and completed a business degree in 2016.

-Neumann cites his Microsoft Excel class from last semester as well as his human resource and communication classes from this semester for teaching him skills to more effectively run his business.
+Neumann said Microsoft Excel, human resources and communication classes were helpful in providing skills to more effectively run his business.